flypie/freeRouting/README.md

 Improve loop exiting.

-Add paramater -asx Autoroute Save eXit when set with -du will load autoroute, save  and exit.
+Add paramater -asx Autoroute Save eXit when set with -du will load autoroute, save and then exit.

 FreeRouting
 ===========